Content and Graphics Update

 Bascom Palmer Eye Institute, Ann Bates Leach Eye Hospital, Department of Ophthalmology.
 University of Miami Miller School of Medicine, Miami, FL

 The largest eye care and research center in the southeastern United States serving over 250,000 patients and performing approximately 12,000 eye surgeries annually.

 The Mary & Edward Norton Library of Ophthalmology is the most comprehensive ophthalmology and optics library in the world.
 The collection consisted of over 15,000 bound volumes, 250 periodical titles, 101 electronic journal titles, and an extensive multimedia collection.

-Constituents served: The Department of Ophthalmology - Bascom Palmer Eye Institute has approximately 55 full-time clinical faculty members, 26 full-time research faculty members; international fellows in training; military fellows (1 per academic year); 24 ophthalmology fellows, 21 ophthalmology and optometry residents (annually); pharmacists, staff and interns; community physicians; community legal professionals, nursing staff; operating room technicians; patients and patient’s family members.
+Department of Ophthalmology - full-time clinical faculty members, full-time research faculty members; international fellows in training; military fellows; ophthalmology fellows, ophthalmology and optometry residents; pharmacists, staff and interns; community physicians; community legal professionals, nursing staff; operating room technicians; patients and patient’s family members.

 The ophthalmology library website had not been updated for many years, the content was outdated and the appearance was not uniform with the University's website and departmental webpages.

 A large number of department (Ophthalmology) faculty members travelled frequently to lecture and to provide ophthalmology and optics training.